 - Experience with Constant Contact – Email Marketing database or similar platform;

-- Experience with CRM – Contact database or similar platform;
+- Experience with Microsoft Dynamics – Contact database or similar platform;

 - Experience with Hootsuite- Social Media Scheduler and Tracker database or similar platform;

-Annual salary range will be $43,000 – $48,000, commensurate with experience and qualifications.
+$65,000 to $75,000, final annual salary will be commensurate with experience and qualifications.
 The Campaign offers generous medical, dental, vision, and retirement benefits.
 The Campaign provides three weeks paid vacation and annual professional development opportunities as approved by your Supervisor.

-The Campaign for College Opportunity will accept applications for the position beginning June 16, 2017.
-Interested parties should forward a cover letter and resume indicating “Senior Communications Associate” in the subject line by email to:
+The Campaign for College Opportunity will accept applications for the position beginning September 27, 2017.
+Interested parties should forward a cover letter and resume indicating “Political Director” in the subject line by email to:

 Stacey Holderbach, Development and Administrative Manager

 All candidates selected for an interview will be required to submit work samples which may include policy/issue memos, campaign collateral, earned media or opinion editorials.
 Three professional references will be requested, previous education and work experience will be verified.